canonical/spark-client-snap/docs/tutorial/spark-tutorial/t-spark-monitoring.md

 traefik:traefik-route               grafana:ingress              traefik_route          regular
 ```

 At this point, the observability stack has been deployed but Charmed Spark knows nothing about it.
-Since Charmed Spark comes with a built in spark metrics exporter that exports metric logs to a Prometheus gateway, we need to deploy a Prometheus gateway and then add spark options to connect to it.
+Since Charmed Spark comes with a built in spark metrics exporter that exports metric logs to a Prometheus gateway, we need to deploy a Prometheus gateway and then add Spark options to connect to it.
 The Prometheus gateway in turn will then be integrated with Prometheus.
-Let's deploy `prometheus-pushgateway-k8s` charm and integrate with `prometheus` charm.
+Let's deploy `prometheus-pushgateway-k8s` charm and integrate it with `prometheus` charm.

 ```bash
 juju deploy prometheus-pushgateway-k8s --channel edge